sibwaf/Tapesonic/README.md

 ***THIS PROJECT IS IN IT'S EARLY PROTOTYPING/PROOF-OF-CONCEPT STAGE AND IS NOT READY FOR USE***

-A Subsonic-compatible music streaming server specifically for playing Youtube mixtapes through your favorite Subsonic client.
+A Subsonic-compatible music streaming server initially designed for playing Youtube mixtapes through your favorite Subsonic client.

 Planned features:
+* Better UI/UX
-* Channel subscriptions
+* YouTube channel subscriptions
-* Streams as radio
+* YouTube streams as radio
-* Album/playlist/track import support
+* Album support
+* No-download streaming
+* YouTube/Bandcamp search
+* Listenbrainz-backed recommendation playlists (probably with more provider options like last.fm)
+* Lidarr integration - "wanted album" auto-download, media hand-off

+Out of scope:
+* Handling user-provided libraries